schelian/python_project_template/README.md

 E.g., On average, it is 75% correct.
 (Other performance metrics are …)

 # OPTIONAL: Setup with Docker

+Docker goes beyond conda by isolating the entire system environment, not just Python packages.
+E.g., docker can be used to isolate NVIDIA CUDA.

+It makes a single container that runs consistently across any platform.
+This makes Docker ideal for deploying applications, testing across environments, and ensuring true reproducibility.

 ## Build the docker: ````docker build -t python_project_template .````